obenland/the-bootstrap/readme.txt

 == Changelog ==

 = 1.3.1 =
+* Now loads Child Theme stylesheet automatically, when a Child Theme is active

+= 1.3.1 =
 * Fixed a bug for IE9, misinterpreting a margin in the navbar

 = 1.3.0 =